Organic farm providing hydroponic farms to KS schools appoints new executive director

-PITTSBURG, Kans. — Earlier this week a local organic farm, Community Green Farms, welcomed Pittsburg native Matt O’Mailey as their new executive director.
+PITTSBURG, Kans. — Earlier this week a local organic farm, Community Green Farms, welcomed Pittsburg native Matt O’Malley as their new executive director.

 Community Green Farms partners with Leafy Green Farms to provide hydroponic farming stations to schools throughout southeast Kansas.
 In their farm-to-school initiative, they plan to put farms in 10 schools.
 Pittsburg High School received the first hydroponic farming station.